 What Can I Do to Relieve Symptoms of Pinkeye?

-- Wash any discharge from your eyes several times a day using a fresh cotton ball or paper towel.
-Afterwards, discard the cotton ball or paper towel and wash your hands with soap and warm water.
+- Keep your eyes clean.
+Wash any discharge from your eyes several times a day using a fresh cotton ball or paper towel.
+Afterward, discard the cotton ball or paper towel and wash your hands with soap and warm water.

-- Wear eyeglasses instead of contact lenses.
-Throw away disposable lenses or be sure to clean extended wear lenses and all eyewear cases.
+- Don’t wear, and never share, eye makeup, eye drops, or contact lenses.
+Wear glasses until your eye heals.
+And throw away disposable lenses, or be sure to clean extended-wear lenses and all eyewear cases.

-- If your child has bacterial or viral pinkeye, keep your child home from school or day care until he or she is no longer contagious.
-It's usually safe to return to school when symptoms have been resolved, however, it's important to continue practicing good hygiene just to be sure.
+If your child has bacterial or viral pinkeye, keep them home from school or day care until they are no longer contagious.
+It's usually safe to return to school when symptoms are gone.
+But keep up the good hygiene!

 What Are the Complications of Pinkeye?

-Usually, pinkeye is a self-limited disease, either clearing up on its own or after a course of antibiotics.
-However, certain forms of conjunctivitis can become serious and sight-threatening.
-They include conjunctivitis caused by gonorrhea, chlamydia, or certain strains of the adeno virus.
+But some forms of conjunctivitis can become serious and sight-threatening, because they can scar your cornea.
+They include conjunctivitis caused by gonorrhea, chlamydia, or certain strains of the adenovirus.